This daily posting tracks my covered call plays for November and other base positions.Covered Calls

 XLF is trading within an uptrend that began Oct.
 4.

-XOP is trading within an uptrend that began Oct.
+XOP has declined below an uptrend that began Oct.
 4.

 Note: “x” in the strike column means no call has been sold against the shares.